grislyeye/three-meet/pages/classes/cunning.md

 </header>

-You can deal an extra 1d6 damage to one creature you hit with an attack, if you have advantage on the attack roll.
-You must be wielding a [Finesse](pages/combat/attacks.md?id=describing-attacks) or [Ranged Attack](pages/combat/attacks.md?id=describing-attacks) weapon.
+You can deal an extra 1d6 damage to one creature you hit with a melee attack, if you have advantage on the attack roll.
+You must be wielding a [Finesse](pages/combat/attacks.md?id=describing-attacks) weapon.

 <header>